Elizabeth Carne: Notable Ideas

 as certain locations within the granite were subject to greater pressure as they were forming, those areas might develop smaller crystals, and therefore be stronger.
 Following this logic, she explained that the abrupt angles noticed in the valleys were caused by faults that formed along the boundaries of stronger and weaker rocks, not erosion.
 She considered these forces have a "nature of a law", drawing on the ideas of geologic uniformitarianism.
 Carne concluded that these natural phenomena could have only been caused by a "great undulatory movement", like those caused by earthquakes.
-She explained that "unsettled", soft granite would be bent into swelling hills and valleys (folds), where as hardened granite would snap (fault).
+She explained that "unsettled", soft granite would be bent into swelling hills and valleys (folds), whereas hardened granite would snap (fault).

-Carne also published in 'Transactions of the Royal Geological Society of Cornwall, Volume 9, Part 1', an account of metamorphosism, where she suggested that, as evident in the multitude of structures that could be taken on by a single substance, rocks must undergo some type of change over time.
+Carne also published in 'Transactions of the Royal Geological Society of Cornwall, Volume 9, Part 1', an account of metamorphism, where she suggested that, as evident in the multitude of structures that could be taken on by a single substance, rocks must undergo some type of change over time.
 Carne listed tremendous heat and pressure as the primary cause of these changes.
 Carne recognized that if some internal heat and pressure acted on one type of rock, she could assume that it also acted on the surrounding rock, further connecting her ideas to the theory of uniformitarianism.
 Later in her paper, Carne disputes the idea that the local granite was formed only by "igneous eruption", because of the precise arrangement of the surrounding rocks.
 Instead, she suggests that if its formation occurred when magma solidified, there would not be distinct layers of greenstone and purple rock surrounding the deposit.
 From this, she concluded that some other force, like pressure, must have influenced these formations.